Dear Brave Women of Rock Creek Fellowship,

 My experience with church people has often been to hear how well everyone is doing, how much we know of sound doctrine, and to overshare about who needs prayer (not us, of course), as if we are not all a bunch of spiritual quadriplegics trying to feed ourselves.
 As if Jesus’ blood and death and resurrection and new life is all well and good for other people, but truth to tell, we don’t really need it for ourselves.

-I’m remembering how much Jesus despised the Pharisees, those hypocrites he said were white washed tombs “full of dead men’s bones,” who didn’t need him.
-What a slap in Jesus’ face they were.
+I’m remembering how much Jesus despised the Pharisees, those hypocrites he said were white washed tombs “full of dead men’s bones,” who thought they didn’t need him.

 My experience with church people has also been with dear ones who think it is bragging to share the sweet things they are experiencing in their journeys with Jesus, and so they don’t.
 But throughout Scripture, we are exhorted to tell one another of the goodness of the Lord to us.
 That’s not boasting about ourselves.
 That’s praising the One who gives us himself, so that we can turn and share him with each other.
 “Come and hear, all you who fear God; let me tell you what he has done for me.”